DesmondYau/SpringBoot-Ecommerce/README.md

 - Serves as the **unified entry point** to the system.
 Routes incoming requests to appropriate services

 **🧭 Discovery Service**
-- Enables dynamic **service registration** and lookup using Spring Cloud Netflix Eureka.
+- Enables dynamic **service registration** and lookup using **Spring Cloud Netflix Eureka**.
 Ensures services can find and communicate with each other without hardcoded URLs.

 **🗂️ Config Server**